 For suppliers

-For Bremworth specifically, the relationship with Mohawk has provided capability and capital that the standalone NZ business couldn’t access.
-Wool carpet manufacturing is capital-intensive and low-margin; the NZ market alone doesn’t sustain a fully independent premium wool carpet business at the scale Bremworth operates.
+For Bremworth specifically, joining Mohawk through Godfrey Hirst would provide capability and capital that the standalone NZ business hasn’t sustained reliably — wool carpet manufacturing is capital-intensive and low-margin, and the NZ market alone doesn’t easily sustain a fully independent premium wool carpet business at the scale Bremworth operates.
+The capital return to shareholders is part of why the deal is attractive on the Bremworth side.

-For other NZ-relevant suppliers (Godfrey Hirst, smaller specialists, importers of international brands), the consolidation reshapes the competitive landscape.
-Some thrive in a less-crowded space; others struggle to differentiate.
+For other NZ-relevant suppliers (smaller specialists, importers of international brands, synthetic carpet manufacturers), the consolidation reshapes the competitive landscape.
+Some may thrive in a less-crowded wool space; others struggle to differentiate.

 What the Commerce Commission is actually looking at

-1. Does the Mohawk–Bremworth arrangement substantially lessen competition in the NZ wool carpet market specifically?
+1. Does the Floorscape acquisition of Bremworth substantially lessen competition in the national market for wool carpet manufacturing?

-2. Are there sufficient alternative suppliers to maintain effective competition?
+2. Are there sufficient alternative suppliers — domestic or imported — to maintain effective competition once the two scaled domestic manufacturers sit under one parent?

-3. Are there structural conditions (tariffs, supply chain barriers, distribution requirements) that prevent new entrants from filling any gap?
+3. Are there structural conditions (tariffs, supply chain barriers, distribution requirements, wool input access) that prevent new entrants from filling any gap?

 Three plausible scenarios

-How this plays out depends on the Commission’s findings and the industry response.
-Three scenarios we’d put weight on:
+How this plays out depends on the Commission’s findings and Mohawk’s response.
+Three scenarios we put weight on:

-Scenario 1: Status quo with light remedies (45% probability)
+Scenario 1: Clearance with structural undertakings (45% probability)

 In this scenario, prices rise gradually.
 Retailers consolidate further.
-Smaller manufacturers find their niches.
+Smaller manufacturers and importers find their niches.
 Installers see modest margin pressure.
 Homeowners see slightly less variety and slightly higher prices over a 24-month horizon.

 Scenario 4: Other outcomes (5% probability)